EficazProductClassifier/api/docs/categories.md

 # Eficaz Product Classifier - API.
 Version: 1.0
 Last Updated: November 28th 2020

 # Payload filtering
-This API uses [spatie/laravel-query-builder](https://github.com/spatie/laravel-query-builder) package for filtering GET requests for his API endpoints. this package provides the following query parameters:
+This API uses [spatie/laravel-query-builder](https://github.com/spatie/laravel-query-builder) package for filtering GET requests with potentially massive response payloads for his API endpoints. this package provides the following query parameters:
-*filter*: Used to filter for fields that are similar or exactly as the provided.
+**filter**: Used to filter for fields that are similar or exactly as the provided.
-*sort*: Used to sort for a field ascendenly or descendingly.
+**sort**: Used to sort for a field ascendenly or descendingly.

 # Endpoints